-I am passionate about creating, engaging in, and studying the intersections among rage, language, power and social justice with young learners as well as in Early Childhood Education courses.
+I am passionate about creating, engaging in, and studying the intersections among race, language, power and social justice with young learners as well as in Early Childhood Education courses.

 - Ph.D.
 2019 Stanford University Graduate School of Education, Curriculum and Teacher Education

 - MS. Ed.
 2014 Bank Street College of Education, Early Childhood General and Special Education

 Diversity and inclusion; language, race, and power; social justice and how social justice is instantiated in early childhood classrooms and in early childhood education courses; teacher feedback; teacher expectancies